 Scott Rider Freeman

 Provides an overview of biodiversity by focusing on key characteristics of major lineage throughout the tree of life.
 Explores major diversification events by analyzing changes in reproduction, energetics, cell structure, sensory systems, , and adaptations to abiotic stress, and species interactions.
-Prerequisite: BIOL 220.
+Prerequisite: either BIOL 220, B BIO 220, or TESC 140.

 Bio325 provides an overview of the diversity of life, from bacteria to animals.
 The course emphasizes tree thinking and encourages students to synthesize information from Biology 180, 200, and 220.
 Students will be expected to understand diversification in reproduction, energetics/food-getting, cell structure/body plan, sensory systems, adaptations to the abiotic environment, and species interactions.
 The course also emphasizes three key skills: writing, oral presentation, and reading the primary literature.